Quickstart

 Upon completion, Skyramp creates a fully executable TypeScript test file (products_integration_test.spec.ts

 ) that can be run immediately.
+The content of the generated test is explained here.

 Explanation of Command